A Common Background

 Paul proceeded to emphasize his Jewishness.
 He pointed to his childhood in Jerusalem, his education under the great rabbi Gamaliel, and his zeal in keeping the law.
-He noted that when he was young, he was a leading opponent of "this way," a common designation for the religion of Jesus.
+He noted that when he was young, he was a leading opponent of "this way," which, as we have seen (Acts 9:2; 18:25–26; 19:9, 23), was an expression generally used to label the religion of Jesus.
 He had persecuted Jesus' followers even unto death, and not content with the havoc he wrought in Judea, he gained letters from the high priest authorizing him to arrest Jesus' followers in Damascus and bring them for trial in Jerusalem.
-Lest the crowd disbelieve him, he said that his story could be corroborated by no less a figure than the current high priest, as well as by all the other Jewish leaders.
+Lest the crowd disbelieve him, he said that his story could be corroborated by no less a figure than the current high priest, as well as by "the estate of the elders."
+The phrase is a single Greek word, presbuterion, basis of the English word presbytery.
+With the literal meaning "body of elders," presbuterion would have been understood by Paul’s hearers as referring to the Sanhedrin, whose members were known as "the elders of the people" (Luke 22:66).
+Paul was saying that his youthful zeal for Mosaic religion was well known to all the Jewish leaders.

 Paul so far was trying to convince the crowd to view him as a fellow Jew who, to begin with, was exactly like themselves.
 He must have reasoned that if he could make them identify with him, they might believe his testimony.
 Therefore, he built his testimony on common ground.
 The crowd surging in the courtyard was zealous for the law and antagonistic to the way of Jesus, just as he had been in his youth.

 Then Paul moved on to tell about his dramatic encounter with Christ on the road to Damascus.
-He underscored the supernatural character of the vision: the unearthly light seen by the whole company, the voice of a man who had died but had risen again, the strange blindness visited upon Paul, and his instant recovery at the bidding of Ananias.
-All these happenings made it hard to dismiss Paul's story as mere imagination or hoax.
-An active imagination does not become blind as a result.
-The men with Paul when the vision occurred were not sympathizers with the way, and yet they could not deny that Paul had seen something.
+He underscored the miraculous character of the vision and its aftermath: the unearthly light that burst upon him, the voice of a man who had died but had risen again, the strange blindness that descended on Paul, and his instant recovery at the bidding of Ananias.
+All these happenings made it hard to dismiss Paul’s story as mere imagination.
+An imagination far adrift from the real world does not become blind as a result.
+Nor do others participate in its flights of fancy.
+Yet the men with Paul when the vision occurred told him later that they saw the light as well.
+Before the incident, they shared his hostility to the way, so they had no reason to confirm any claim he made afterward unless it was true.

 Paul was hoping that when the Jews heard his testimony from his own mouth, they would perceive his sincerity and recognize truth.
 Surely, they would understand that he would not be putting his life in constant jeopardy by preaching Christ unless he had sound reasons for believing he was right.
 Surely, when they heard his reasons, resting on firsthand experience of heavenly things, they would believe him.
 But no, Paul's first mention of the gentiles rekindled the madness of the mob, and they exploded in hateful denunciations of Paul, shouting that he deserved to die.
 To show how scandalized they were by Paul's testimony, they cast off their outer cloaks and threw dust in the air.